 A major leak for the upcoming MacBook Pro laptops has been revealed.
 This upending of Apple’s approach to their portable computers is expected to deliver similar specifications, but with sticker shock attached; you might want to be prepared as your new computer will likely cost more than before!
+Let’s look at pricing rumors.

-The noted YouTuber Luke Miani continues his quest into finding out best prices on reconditioned devices such as those from Apple by analyzing leaks around pricing information just leaked about these expensive machines – likely ahead if its release next month at WWDC17 where we’re expecting them announced properly.
+The noted YouTuber Luke Miani continues his quest into finding out best prices on reconditioned devices such as those from Apple by analysing leaks around pricing information just leaked about these expensive machines — likely ahead if its release next month at WWDC17 where we’re expecting them announced properly.

 The starting point for pricing a new product should be the current price structure.
 The base M1 MacBook Air starts at $999 for a model with the lowest specced configuration, and up top you’ll find an affordable range in between this entry-level option as well as more expensive options like those offered by Apple’s professional line of products which include both laptops and desktops.
 Prices vary depending on how much power or storage capacity one needs from their device.
 The M1 MacBook Pro is slightly better than the MacBook Air owing to its thermal control option.